dotalign/dotalign.github.io/staging/ingested_data.md

 ## Introduction
 This document contains an overview of the data consumed by DotAlign while indexing a mailbox.
-The data is then processed, parsed and stored in the underlying database.
+The data is then processed, parsed and stored in the underlying database, which is hosted on client-owned infrastructure.
+The data is never sent to DotAlign, Inc., and no DotAlign, Inc. employees have access to it.

 ## Data Types